plan28-06/Gronsfeld_23011102043/README.md

    d.
 Convert Pi back to character
 3. Combine all Pi to obtain plaintext P

+## Prompts
+- ⁠How to structure the message so the receiver can separate ciphertext and hash easily?
+- How does the receiver know where the ciphertext ends and the hash begins?
+- How to fix the hash size so both sender and receiver stay consistent?
+- What minimal assumptions are needed so both sides interpret the message the same way?

 ##  System Workflow
 Sender: Plaintext → Encryption → Ciphertext → Hash → Final Message
 Receiver: Final Message → Split → Verify → Decrypt → Plaintext